MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

 ### What kinds of JSON Schema references exist

 JSON Schema references can use either a locator or an identifier.
 Locators indicate where to find the target schema based on the name and structure of documents.
-However, identifiers are opaque URIs that match to the identifer of a JSON schema that has a $id either explicitly or implicitly by inheriting an identity from its parent.
+However, identifiers are opaque URIs that match to the identifier of a JSON schema that has a $id either explicitly or implicitly by inheriting an identity from its parent.

 ### What can a JSON Schema locator reference target